epfahl/raider/README.md

 ## Usage

-For most scenarios, the most sensible course will be to use the `raid` function as follows:
+For most scenarios, the sensible course will be to use the `raid` function as follows:

 ```
 import raider